Act-On vs HubSpot Comparison

 • How important is it that your platform integrates with your CRM without becoming your CRM?

-ZoomInfo is an AI-powered GTM platform that lets your sales reps walk into every call knowing why the deal is moving, who's championing it, and what's likely to happen next.
+ZoomInfo is an all-in-one AI GTM Platform that connects the data, intelligence, and workflow layer your marketing team needs to make either platform work at its ceiling.
 Your marketers can describe audiences in plain language and launch plays against the accounts that match your proven win patterns.
-No engineering ticket required.
-Your leaders can see deal risk before it shows up in CRM stage fields.
+Your leaders can attribute pipeline to specific campaigns and defend the numbers at the CMO level.
 That depth comes from the GTM Context Graph, built on a B2B dataset of 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails, unified with your CRM records, conversation transcripts, and behavioral signals.
 Your team accesses it through GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP in any front-end.
 ZoomInfo integrates directly with both Act-On and HubSpot, feeding verified contacts, intent signals, and account intelligence into whichever platform your team runs campaigns from.

 If building your campaigns on comprehensive B2B data sounds like the missing piece, see how ZoomInfo works with your existing stack.